magjac/d3-graphviz/README.md

 ## Principles of Operation

-Uses [Viz.js](https://github.com/mdaines/viz.js/) to do a layout of a graph specified in the [DOT](http://www.graphviz.org/content/dot-language) language and generate an SVG text representation, which is analyzed and converted into a data representation that is joined with a selected DOM element and used to render the SVG graph on that element and to animate transitioning of one graph into another.
+Uses [Viz.js](https://github.com/mdaines/viz.js/) to do a layout of a graph specified in the [DOT](http://www.graphviz.org/content/dot-language) language and generates an SVG text representation, which is analyzed and converted into a data representation that is joined with a selected DOM element and used to render the SVG graph on that element and to animate transitioning of one graph into another.

 ## Contents